11 May 2026 · 5 min read

 Once probate is granted, a will becomes a public document.
 Anyone can order a copy from the Probate Registry at probatesearch.service.gov.uk for £1.50 — no proof of relationship required.
 Here is the complete step-by-step guide.

 Wills are not automatically public documents.
 But once probate is granted, they become part of the public record — and anyone can read them.
 Whether you are a beneficiary, a curious distant relative, or a genealogist piecing together a family tree, getting a copy of a will in the UK is straightforward and costs as little as £1.50.
+(Not sure if a will was made at all?
+Read our guide on how to find out if someone has a will before ordering a copy.)

 To obtain a copy of a will in the UK, search the Probate Registry online at probatesearch.service.gov.uk.
 The search itself is free.
 If a grant of probate has been issued, you can download a copy of the will and the grant for £1.50 per document, delivered to your inbox within a few working days.